Connections Programs Overview

 Cost

-The cost of each registered program for the 2023/2024 is $350.00.
+The cost of each registered program for the 2025/2026 is $362.50.
 If you registered in time to receive the MEGlobal subsidy, our Programs Coordinator will confirm this, thank you!

 Our preferred method of payment is credit card.
 We also accept debit cards, and cheque payments on-site.
 If your institution plans to pay by cheque, please ensure all cheques are made payable to the City of Fort Saskatchewan.
+If you do not choose to pay on site an invoice will be sent following your program.

 Registration